Assurance as Infrastructure: What's Still Missing

 A common objection to assurance is that it impedes innovation.
 More governance, more bureaucracy, more forms to fill in before you can do the real work.

-This objection mistakes the symptom for the disease.
-When assurance feels like bureaucracy, it's because documentation has been retrofitted.
+While I can sympathise with this objection, it also mistakes the symptom for the disease.
+When assurance feels like bureaucracy, it's probably because documentation has been retrofitted or left too late.
 Decisions get made, then someone scrambles to justify them after the fact.
-That is slow.
-You're reconstructing reasoning rather than capturing it as it happens.
-You're retreading over old ground and often struggling to remember why you made the choices you did.
+That is slow, and does get in the way of innovation, but it's because you're reconstructing reasoning rather than capturing it as it happens.

 But assurance done well is different.
-It's disciplined thinking.
+It's a process of disciplined thinking, which is both intrinsically rewarding and also has significant practical benefits.
 You make claims explicit, identify what evidence would support them, and notice where the argument is thin.
-The goal isn't to satisfy external requirements.
+The goal isn't to satisfy external regulatory requirements or compliance checklists.
 It's to achieve your own goals more reliably.

-This reframes what assurance is for, and moves us away from compliance towards capabilities.
+This reframes what assurance is for, and moves us away from mere compliance towards building capabilities.

 Why this accelerates innovation

-When deliberation is built into how you work, documentation becomes a byproduct rather than a separate task.
-The assurance case emerges as a trace of your reasoning process.
-It's useful for regulators and auditors, but it's produced in the course of doing the work rather than bolted on afterwards.
+If teams build deliberation into how they work, documentation can become a byproduct rather than a separate task.
+An assurance case could emerge as a trace of your reasoning process.
+It will still be useful for regulators and auditors, but it will also be produced in the course of doing the work rather than bolted on afterwards.

 This is how assurance, when done well, speeds things up.
 You're not accumulating debt that has to be paid down later when someone asks awkward questions.
 The thinking and the accountability are aligned from the start.
 Teams that treat assurance as an afterthought end up doing the work twice.
 Once to build, once to justify.
 Teams that deliberate as they go do it once, and the justification comes free.